Matthew

 Ministers of God's Word

 Over some 20 years, a missionary family returned to their link church to report on the work of the gospel in their mission area.
-They were taken by a change that seemed to touch, not only their own denomination, but some of the other more established denominations as well.
 They visited regularly every year while on furlough and gave their 5 minute mission slot.
 Each year they noted the service was less formal and more entertaining.
-Each year they were told the church was getting some 25 new members a month, although each year the congregation seems to number the same.
+Each year they were told the church was getting some 5 new members a month, although the congregation didn't seem to change that much.
 On their last visit, any formal structure to the service had completely disappeared.
-The band blasted forth, the "Sesame Street" slots amused, and as for the sermon, it left him horrified.
+The band blasted forth, the "Sesame Street" slots amused, and as for the sermon, it left them horrified.
 The preaching was certainly "accessing", consisting of stories and pious observations, but there was no exposition.
 "The preacher", they said, "performed like a frustrated comedian".

 Research in England has shown that there are more committed believers outside the established church than in it - disenfranchised, disillusioned.
 "Farmers" beware, the capstone crushes.